Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 How to convert a Presto file to BC3: step-by-step guide

-What is the difference between a Presto .PHZ file and a BC3 file?
+What's the difference between a Presto .PHZ file and a BC3 file?

 In other words: the .PHZ is for internal use in Presto; the BC3 is for sharing with the outside world.